Friz-zy/aws-high-availability-web-worker-setup-example/README.md

       * any cluster fs lile ceph or glusterfs
       * some ntfs like aws efs
   - Database:
+      * you still can use some external db like aws rds
       * Mysql Galera
       * Mariadb master-master
-    Anyway you should use keepalived or haproxy or glbd for HA
+    Anyway you should use keepalived or haproxy or glbd for HA for all except first one
   - Hosts: can be any :)